Site updated December 2025

 The preserved railway was 'found' by David Sheppard a successful artist.
 After his initial interest in wildlife he became interested in steam trains, so much that he purchased a large 9F locomotive and then decided that Cranmore would be an ideal location to store and run his locomotive.
 But, the line from Wells was lifted and the link to British rail metals was became unavailable.
 However, the preserved line has survived and now provides an interesting although short steam railway journey.

 Our trip included a visit to the engine shed and workshops.
 Then, after lunch we boarded a train, with some of us enjoying a loco cab ride.
 Two rides were included, between which there was time to visit the signal box and David Sheppard's picture gallery and model railway.
-Pictures will be posted at the next update.

 NEWS and INFORMATION